xamantra/momentum/docs/momentum-controller.md

 - Category: `Readonly Property`
 - Type: `bool`

 Indicates whether this controller is lazy loaded or not.
 This was exposed publicly for no reason at all.
+I was too lazy thinking for some use cases :)
 ```dart
 class ExampleController extends MomentumController<ExampleModel> {